OctopusDeploy/blog/blog/2019-06/get-variables-from-ssisdb/index.md

 ## Introduction

 If you've ever used the [Deploy ispac SSIS project from a package](https://library.octopus.com/step-templates/bf005449-60c2-4746-8e07-8ba857f93605/actiontemplate-deploy-ispac-ssis-project-from-a-package) step template, then you know that it can extract Project Parameters and Connection Manager information from your SSIS package and create them as Environment variables in SSISDB.
-You also know that when doing this, every property of a Connection Manager is created as a separate Environment variable and if you don't have a variable named the same in your Octopus project, you get a message:
+You also know that when doing this, every property of a Connection Manager is created as a separate Environment variable.
+If you don't have a variable named the same in your Octopus project, you get a message:

 OctopusParameters collection is empty or CM.OctoDemoSql.AdventureWorks2017.sa.ConnectUsingManagedIdentity not in the collection

 The variable is still created in the SSISDB Environment, however, it defaults to the design time values.
-If your SSIS package has large number of Project Paramaters and or Connection Managers, the list of variables can be quite extensive and, let's be honest, quite tedious to create one-by-one.
+If your SSIS package has large number of Project Paramaters and/or Connection Managers, the list of variables can be quite extensive and, let's be honest, quite tedious to create one-by-one.

 ## Automation to the rescue!